chrisbloom7/dotfiles/README.md

 ### 1. Backup Your Data

 > [!TIP]
-> While `mackup` isn't required, if you do choose to use it then I would strongly recommend using a [storage provider][storages] that supports versioning, i.e. *not iCloud*, in case you need to recover from a bad backup or restore operation.
+> While Mackup isn't required, if you do choose to use it then I would strongly recommend using a [storage provider][storages] that supports versioning, i.e. *not iCloud*, in case you need to recover from a bad backup or restore operation.

 > [!CAUTION]
-> See this footnote[^mackup-sonoma] about a bug in `mackup` that affects macOS 14 (Sonoma) and later versions.
+> See this footnote[^mackup-sonoma] about a bug in Mackup that affects macOS 14 (Sonoma) and later versions.

 If you're migrating from an existing Mac or Linux workstation, you should first make sure to backup all of your existing data.
 Go through the checklist below to make sure you didn't forget anything before you migrate.